 It is also the second-highest bridge in the United States and the highest concrete arch bridge in the world!
 That’s a pretty impressive resume!

-It is also aptly named after Arizona Cardinal’s Pat Tillman who lost his life during the war in Afghanistan.
+The bridge is aptly named after Arizona Cardinal’s Pat Tillman who lost his life during the war in Afghanistan.

 Hundreds of cars travel over the bridge daily, but many do not take the time to stop and take in the incredible view.